NGO founded: 1997

 Partnership with WLT

-Renzo Paladines, Director of NCI Ecuador, was introduced to the WLT through a mutual partner, IUCN-NL.
-He attended a symposium in 2009 on “Payments for Ecological Services and Strengthening Memberships”, held by WLT and IUCN-NL in Brazil.
-After discussing the benefits of teaming-up with NCI Ecuador and similarities in their approach to protecting natural resources, they became an official WLT partner in 2010.
+Renzo Paladines, Director of NCI Ecuador, was introduced to the WLT through a mutual partner, IUCN National Committee of the Netherlands (IUCN NL).
+He attended a symposium in 2009 on “Payments for Ecological Services and Strengthening Memberships”, held by WLT and IUCN NL in Brazil.
+After discussing the benefits of teaming-up with NCI Ecuador and similarities in their approach to protecting natural resources, NCI Ecuador became an official WLT partner in 2010.

 Projects with WLT